 - Electrics, lights, and wiring

 This could take months and cause disruption in your daily routine.
-This guide is a must-read for anyone looking for advice on how to sell the idea of a man cave.
-So, you’ve got an empty room that’s warm, has electrical outlets, and is simple to get to.
-Now it’s time to see what you can accomplish.
+This guide is a must-read for anyone looking for advice on how to sell the idea of an awesome man cave.
+So, you’ve got a perfect place that’s warm, has electrical outlets, and is simple to get to.
+Now it’s time to see what you can accomplish on the idea of a man cave you have in mind.

 Attic Man Cave Ideas